 Half the battle is ensuring communications convey your brand’s personality and main proposition, the other half is marrying this up with how it’s then presented and perceived in the media.

-PR is a tool which can mediate all of the above – hooray!
+PR is a tool which can mediate all the above.
 But, aside from keeping language uniform, it can also tell your corporate story and show that you’re human too.

-From business-focussed growth press releases and advice-led comments, to publicity for an upcoming charity event, PR carves organisations a place in their relevant industries and also gives them a soul.
+From business-focussed growth press releases and advice-led comments to publicity for an upcoming charity event, PR carves organisations a place in their relevant industries and gives them a soul.

-Of course, an advantageous by-product is it can also help with attracting the right-fit candidates during the recruitment process – if your company is transparent, your workplace culture will shine through and draw in the required talent.
+Of course, an advantageous by-product is it can also help with attracting the right-fit candidates during the recruitment process – if your company is transparent, your workplace culture will shine through and attract the right, top talent.